 E-mobility

-PBT develops new technology standard for the battery and automotive industry
+PBT develops new technology standard for the

 Pure Battery Technologies (PBT) has developed innovative processes to refine nickelmanganese-cobalt (NMC) material required for electric vehicle (EV) batteries.
 Together with the University of Queensland, PBT has developed two environmentally friendly, low-cost processes for producing nickel-based precursor cathode active material (pCAM) for EV batteries.
 The combination of Selective Acid Leaching (SAL) and Combined Leaching (CL) produces pCAM more efficiently and cost-effectively, with significantly lower energy consumption and CO2 footprint.
 The processes are suitable to revolutionize the previous process route for the production of cathode material.